CA Foundation Exam > CA Foundation Notes > Accounting > Chapter Notes- Unit 6: Rectification of Errors

 Give journal entries to rectify the following:

-1. A purchase of goods from Ram amounting to ₹150 has been wrongly entered through the Sales Book
+1. A purchase of goods from Ram amounting to ₹150 has been wrongly entered through the Sales Book.

-2. A credit sale of goods amounting ₹120 to Ramesh has been wrongly passed through the Purchase Book
+2. A credit sale of goods amounting ₹120 to Ramesh has been wrongly passed through the Purchase Book.

-3. On 31st December, 2022 goods of the value of ₹300 were returned by Hari Saran and were taken into inventory on the same date but no entry was passed in the books.
+3. On 31st December, 2022 goods of the value of ₹300 returned by Hari Saran and were taken into inventory on the same date but no entry was passed in the books.

-4. An amount of ₹200 due from Mahesh Chand, which had been written off as a Bad Debt in a previous year, was unexpectedly recovered and had been posted to the personal account of Mahesh Chand
+4. An amount of ₹200 due from Mahesh Chand, which had been written off as a Bad Debt in a previous year, was unexpectedly recovered and had been posted to the personal account of Mahesh Chand.

-5. A cheque for ₹100 received from Man Mohan was dishonoured and had been posted to the debit of Sales Returns Account
+5. A cheque for ₹100 received from Man Mohan was dishonoured and had been posted to the debit of Sales Returns Account.

 SOLUTION